kjsinghhs/imdbc/README.md

 # IMDB CLONE SUGAR BOX
 Hi Welcome to the Project IMDB Clone

+Install Python and Setup the virtual environment